kli-fortinet/4D-Demo/4D-ZTNA/README.md

 - FortiAnalyzer
 - FortiAuthenticator

+While FortiAnalyzer and FortiAuthenticator are optional, these devices are recommended in larger deployments where centralized logging, monitoring, reporting and authentication is desired.

 ## Topology
 ![ZTNA Demo Topology](https://fortinetweb.s3.amazonaws.com/docs.fortinet.com/v2/resources/8ddfc8d2-9b21-11ec-9fd1-fa163e15d75b/images/49d98988a19e8978bb0553e80a3c331d_deployment_topo.png "ZTNA Demo Topology")

 # How to
 The sample configuration is based in large part on the example provided in the [ZTNA Deployment Guide](https://docs.fortinet.com/document/fortigate/7.0.0/ztna-deployment/813800/introduction).
 You can follow the [deployment procedures](https://docs.fortinet.com/document/fortigate/7.0.0/ztna-deployment/260520/deployment-procedures) step by step to configure ZTNA in your environment, or you can use the configuration snippets in the sample configuration to quickly launch your environment.

-Download the sample configuration ZTNA-demo-config.txt.
+Download the sample configuration [ZTNA-demo-config.txt](./ZTNA-demo-config.txt).
 Examine the file and adapt the settings to your environment.

 - This sample file is split into the multiple sections.
 Each section contains command line settings and debugs.
 - The configuration snippets correspond to IP addressing in the topology diagram above.
 Modify names, addresses, ports and other references to fit your environment